fallen-icarus/cardano-swaps/README.md

 swaps.
 As long as the entry and exit swap pairs have enough liquidity, arbitragers can spread liquidity into less liquid swap pairs.
 As a bonus, **the very nature of *illiquidity* implies great arbitrage opportunities**.
 The more illiquid a swap pair, the greater the potential arbitrage profits.
-Providing liquidity and participating in arbitrage/market-making is permissionless, so anyone can create their own strategies/algorithms to provide liquidity or find the most profitable "path" through the sea of available swaps.
+Providing liquidity and participating in arbitrage is permissionless, so anyone can create their own strategies/algorithms to provide liquidity or find the most profitable "path" through the sea of available swaps.

 Since stake pool operators are required to always be connected to the network, they are uniquely positioned to serve as arbitragers.
-It provides another potential source profit for all stake pools, including the small pool operator who rarely makes blocks.
+It can provide another potential source profit for all stake pools operators, including the small pool operator who rarely makes blocks.

 ##### The Contrived Example